childmindresearch/rbc/docs/data_dictionary.md

 # Data Dictionary

-This document describes every output file the RBC pipeline produces.
-All outputs are written to a BIDS derivatives directory (`derivatives/rbc/`) organized by subject, session, and data type.
+All outputs are written to a BIDS outputs derivatives directory.

 ## BIDS filename conventions